cspr-rad/kairos-spec/src/spec.typ

 Anyone should be able to query the validium account balances of available CSPR tokens at any given time through a web UI or CLI.
 In particular, users can also query their personal account balance.

 Due to the nature of validiums, transaction data will be stored off-chain.
 To ensure interactions can be proven and verified at any given time by anyone, data needs to be available read-only publicly through an API.
 To reduce the complexity of the project, the data will be stored by a centralized server that can be trusted.
 Writing and mutating data should only be possible by selected trusted instances/machines.
-The storage must be persistent and reliable, i.e. there must be redundancies built-in to avoid loss of data.
+The storage must be persistent and reliable, i.e. there must be redundancies built-in to avoid data loss.

 === Verification